plentymarkets/plugin-payment-payworks-miura/README.md

 ## Requirements

 This is a plugin for [plentymarkets 7](https://www.plentymarkets.com) customers who take advantage of plentyPOS Essential or plentyPOS Flat.
-You need a Miura POS terminal to use this payment method.
+You need a Miura POS terminal and a plentyPOS contract to use this payment method.

 ## Installing